PHPirates/django-template/readme.md

 1. If needed (and if you already want your website domain to point to this VPS) point your (sub)domain to the ip address of your server, probably in the settings of the provider where you registered the domains.
 This can take a few hours to take effect.

-1. Install the packages we need with `sudo apt-get install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx`.
+1. Install the packages we need with `sudo apt install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx`.

 ## <a name="postgres">Setting up postgres</a>
 1. Start a postgres session with `sudo -u postgres psql`.